 The following links are to various Conservation Futures Program documents:

-For the 2017 Conservation Futures funding cycle, the following acquisition projects are being considered for funding:
+For the 2017 Conservation Futures funding cycle, the following acquisition projects were approved for funding:

 (Note: The applicant, WCLT, withdrew its application for the Pearson Shoreline Project.)

-For the 2017 Conservation Futures funding cycle, the following maintenance and operations (M&O) applications were submitted:
+For the 2017 Conservation Futures funding cycle, the following maintenance and operations (M&O) applications were approved for funding:

 The Citizens' Advisory Board (CAB) met on April 5th in public meeting and reviewed the proposed acquisition projects.
 The CAB's Recommendation and meeting documents are: